 Cannot add additional extender

-The Amped Wireless Ally is not a true mesh kit, but rather a router and extender.
-This was the only kit tested that consists of two components rather than the three node mesh kits from the other manufacturers, although the total coverage is supposedly 15,000 square feet.
-Typical deployment is for the router component to be near the modem (typically by an exterior wall), with the extender on a different floor in a central location.
+The Amped Wireless Ally fits into the router and extender category of the mesh family, with a high total coverage rating of 15,000 square feet.
+Typical deployment is for the router component to be near the modem, with the extender on a different floor in a central location.
 Both the router and extender are AC1900, featuring 2.4 GHz speeds of 600 Mbps, and 5 GHz speeds of 1300 Mbps.

-While the Ally did use a smartphone app for setup, the communication to the router is via Wi-Fi as opposed to the Bluetooth that their competition uses, and Wi-Fi ran smoother.
-The extender comes preconfigured to work with the router, so all that was needed was to plug it in and in a minute it was running, which was impressively simple.
-The smartphone app can be used for network monitoring and administration, but there is also a web browser interface for the Ally that is a useful alternate interface that was appreciated.
+While the Ally did use a smartphone app for setup, the communication to the router is via Wi-Fi as opposed to the Bluetooth that their competition uses, and this ran smoother for setup.
+The extender comes preconfigured to work with the router, so all that was needed was to plug it in, which was impressively simple.
+The smartphone app can be used for network monitoring and administration, but there is also a web browser interface for the Ally that is a useful alternate interface that will be appreciated for its more advanced feature set.

 While the other more pure mesh kits lack Ethernet ports and USB port access, the Ally doesn't force sacrifices in these areas.
 The router has three available Gigabit ports (the internet goes into a fourth port labeled “modem”), enough for a desktop, network printer, and NAS, for example.
 The extender, which connects via a dedicated 5 GHz band, even has a Gigabit port, so it can function as a wireless bridge.

-The Ally was the only device to feature QoS settings to prioritize gaming traffic—and it shows.
-On our gaming network congestion test, the Ally was able to prioritize gaming traffic and keep FPS at 24.72, with only a single latency spike.
-With the network saturated, the competition struggled to maintain an FPS in the single digits.
-When it came to the throughput testing, the Ally had a similarly impressive performance, easily taking the pole position on four of the six benchmarks, and was second place on the other two—a clearly dominant victory.
+The Ally features QoS settings to prioritize gaming traffic—and it shows.
+On our gaming network congestion test, the Ally was able to prioritize gaming traffic and keep the FPS at 24.72, with only a single latency spike.
+With the network saturated, many competitors struggle to maintain a FPS in the single digits.
+When it came to the throughput testing, the Ally had a similarly impressive performance, easily taking the pole position on three of the six benchmarks, the only mesh router to accomplish this.

 It may be a bit of irony that our pick for the “Best Mesh Router for Gaming” is more “mesh like” than “true mesh” as the Ally is a router and extender—not a series of equal mesh nodes.
 However, in use, this distinction is merely academic.
-With the the ability to administrate the network from the web interface, it can make any parent into a network administrator, with available settings for content filters that can be set by the device, and an access schedule by day and time.
-The upcoming version of the app is slated to get Parental Activity Tracking.
-With a recent price drop to $299 for the router and extender kit, it makes the Ally solution an even better value proposition, and looking at our testing data, it's an easy recommendation.
+With the the ability to control the network from the web interface, it can make any parent into a network administrator, with available settings for content filters that can be set by the device, and an access schedule by day and time.
+With a current street price of $259 for the router and extender kit, it makes the Ally mesh solution a reasonable value proposition, and looking at our testing data, it's our overall pick for the majority of users.

-All of these mesh kits get setup via a smartphone app, either iOS or Android.
-If you use an increasingly rare alternate smartphone OS, such as Windows Mobile, or Blackberry we can skip the lecture on how you need a new phone, but be aware that you will not be able to set up any of these mesh kits.
+Several of these mesh kits get setup via a smartphone app, either iOS or Android.
+If you use an increasingly rare alternate smartphone OS, such as Windows Mobile, or Blackberry we can skip the lecture on how you need a new phone, but be aware that you will have difficulty in setup.
 The app also provides useful functions to administrate the network, such as integrated speedtests, turning it off to get the children to do their homework, viewing what devices are connected, and upgrading the firmware.

 Mesh Network Design